 (Sperun 3, tel 021-346 999)

 Locals and tourists alike flock here for perfect pasta, tempting tuna, savoury seafood and whatever the chef has in mind.
 This little place on Sperun square has wormed its way into a number of guidebooks.
 It’s not bad at all.
 A portion of your better quality fish will set you back about €12 but that’s a reasonable deal.
-There’s a full menu of meat, fish and vegetable plates starting at 45KN or about €7.
+There’s a full menu of meat, fish and vegetable plates starting at about €7.
 I had a local speciality, Bacalao, which is salt cod and potatoes in a casserole.
 I found it a little gummy but maybe that’s par for this dish, Dalmatian-style.
 Anyway, it was certainly filling.
 The service is young and enthusiastic but reserve ahead, especially on Saturday night.

 (Trumbiceva Obala 11, tel 021-345 223)